 - St Anne’s Church – the unusual brick Gothic church.

-Even though I visited in August, when many Lithuanians are on holidays, the cafes were still busy and there were a few festivals going on.
+Even though I visited Vilnius in August when many Lithuanians are on holiday, the cafes were still busy and there were a few festivals going on.
 You can see all the current events and festivals here.

 Where to Stay